MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-get-started.md

 1. Wait for completion of the script.
 1. Once the script is completed, press **Ctrl+Alt+P** and choose **Clear credentials cache**.
 1. Open the `HelloWorld.al` file, modify the string as you want and then press **F5**.
-Depending on selected authentication method, Visual Studio Code might ask for the credentials that you provided in step 5.
-Business Central will now start.
+Depending on selected authentication method, Visual Studio Code might ask for the credentials that you provided in step 5. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] will now start.
 1. Back in Visual Studio Code, you will see that in addition to your changes in the `HelloWorld.al`file, the `launch.json` file was also modified with the information about the local environment.
 1. Now, from the Visual Studio Code source control, stage your changes, commit them, and **Sync changes**.